-M Moser was challenged to reimagine global reinsurance and insurance organisation Everest Re’s building at 40 Lime Street, situated directly opposite the iconic landmark, Lloyd’s of London.
+M Moser was challenged to reimagine global reinsurance and insurance organisation Everest Re’s workplace design at 40 Lime Street, situated directly opposite the iconic landmark, Lloyd’s of London.

-The brief was to project and extend Everest’s global brand to the space outside and create a flexible working environment that would feel inclusive to people on the inside.
+The office design brief was to project Everest’s global brand to the space outside and create a flexible working environment that would feel inclusive to people inside the workplace.
 To capitalise on its proximity to the prestigious Lloyds building, the opening of a disused entrance provides on-street entry to a single tenant reception and restores the physical and commercial connectivity between the two sites.

-M Moser’s London team designed and constructed this 12,000 sq. ft workplace with the goal to create a “new destination for brokers”.
-The familiarity of a traditional floor layout with a relaxed hospitality experience creates a highly effective environment for negotiating and securing deals.
+M Moser’s London team managed the inteiror design and fit-out of this 12,000 sq. ft workplace with the goal to create a “new destination for brokers”.
+The familiarity of a traditional floor layout with a relaxed hospitality experience creates a highly effective work environment for negotiating and securing deals.

-Opening up the disused entrance raised both security and environmental concerns, as there was little space to transition between the street and the workplace.
-To mitigate these concerns, M Moser installed an automated revolving door, providing a secure entrance that also filters the external climate, ensuring a comfortable environment for everyone inside.
-As a secondary security measure, speed-lanes separate a waiting area from the business space beyond.
+Opening up the disused entrance raised both security and environmental concerns, as there was little space to transition between the street and the office space.
+To mitigate these concerns, M Moser installed an automated revolving door, providing a secure entrance to the workplace that also filters the external climate, ensuring a comfortable environment for everyone inside.
+As a secondary security measure, speed-lanes separate a waiting area from the office space beyond.

 New street signage introduced to the exterior, along with a raised ceiling height and warm, welcoming lighting features generate curiosity from passers-by.
 High-end finishes throughout present an established global brand that welcomes visitors and clients into the workplace.

 Paying homage to Lloyds of London